ModiaSim/Modia3D.jl/docs/src/index.md

 ### Version 0.5.1

-- Collision handling - MPR algorithm
+- Collision handling - MPR algorithm improved to enhance speed and robustness
     - collision pairing material
         - at initialization: a warning is given if a collision pairing material is not defined
     - improve support points computation of